orbeon/orbeon-forms-doc/form-builder/email-settings.md

 When the form definition has more than one language, a language selector appears and allows switching between languages for setting a subject or body in the given language.

-Note that template parameters are not localized and are used no matter what language is selected.
+Note that template parameters are not localized and are available no matter what language is selected.
 However, a template in a given language may omit references to any or all template parameters.

 ## See also